 - Restarts the new version of the UniFi Controller

 When run from the command line, the script allows you to upgrade to a new version of UniFi controller in less than 60 seconds.

 The script’s default settings will work in most cases, but they also give you a lot of flexibility.
 The script assumes you already have a version of UniFi Controller running on your system, that the UniFi Controller directory is owned by a user named ubnt (though that’s easily changed in the options), and that you’re running a startup script that obeys the service UniFi start and service UniFi stop commands (I’ve written UniFi startup scripts for SysV and systemd systems here).

-Feel free to download the script and try it on your Linux system.
+Feel free to download or clone the script and try it on your Linux system.
 Suggestions for improvements are always welcome!